Radially polarized synchrotron from galaxy-cluster virial shocks: Discussion

 Notably, total-polarization signals in GMIMS and \emph{Planck} data, stacked around $\sim6\times 10^5$ galaxy filaments and low-mass, $M<10^{14}M_\odot$ group/cluster candidates, were recently claimed to be associated with accretion shocks \citep{VernstromEtAl23}.
 However, these signals arise from small radii, and are unlikely to be directly related to accretion shocks: the GMIMS signal is centrally bright, peaking at $<0.5\Mpc$ radii, and the \emph{Planck} signal is dominated by a relatively small, $r\simeq 1\Mpc$ ring after central depolarization.
 Indeed, stacking on physical scales, without normalizing by the characteristic $R_{500}$ radii of each cluster, was generally found to have insufficient sensitivity to the weak virial shock signals, at least for clusters in the relevant low ($z\lesssim0.2$) redshifts (see \S\ref{sec:Intro}).
 Rather, these total-polarization ICM signals are more likely to arise from a population of radio relics associated with weaker, merger or similar shocks in the ICM \citep{VernstromEtAl23}.
-Such relics are probably related to virial shocks, but only indirectly, as evidence suggests that the radiating electrons are secondaries produced by virial-shock accelerated ions \citep{Keshet10, Keshet24} (thus challenging the standard lore of \emph{e.g.} \citep{vanWeerenEtAl19} and references therein).
+Such relics are probably related to virial shocks, but only indirectly, as evidence suggests that the radiating electrons are secondaries produced by virial-shock accelerated ions \citep{Keshet10, Keshet24, Keshet25Phoenix, Keshet25PaperIII} (thus challenging the standard lore of primary electron acceleration, \emph{e.g.} \citep{vanWeerenEtAl19} and references therein).

-\paragraph{Acknowledgments} \begin{small} I am grateful to K.~C. Hou, G. Nadler, Y. Lyubarsky, and the late G. Ilani, for inspiring discussions.
-This research was supported by the Israel Science Foundation (ISF grant No. 2126/22). \end{small}
+\acknowledgments I am grateful to K.~C. Hou, G. Nadler, Y. Lyubarsky, and the late G. Ilani, for inspiring discussions.
+This research was supported by the Israel Science Foundation (ISF grant No. 2126/22).